makrai/notes/tasnim22-depac-corp-depr-anxi-speech-clpsych.md

       AVEC 2016, 2017 and 2019 (Valstar+ 2016; Ringeval+ 2017, 2019) where
     * participants reported PHQ8 scores predicted by their regression models
 * two vital limitations
-* small sample size increases the risk of overfitting in the models.
-For
+  * small sample size increases the risk of overfitting in the models
     * eg the number of recordings in the AVEC challenges available for model training range from 50 to 189, which is far from sufficient.
 Secondly,
-  * lack in linguistic variety: only one or two samples per subject.
-To
+  * lack in linguistic variety: only one or two samples per subject
 * we introduce the DEPression and Anxiety Crowdsourced corpus (DEPAC) as a
-  * rich in the diversity of speech tasks and subjects and is tailored
+  * rich in the diversity of speech tasks and subjects
-  * to capture the signs of anxiety and depression to make accurate prediction
+  * capture the signs of anxiety and depression to make accurate prediction
-  * We also present a set of acoustic and linguistic features extracted from the corpus which
+  * We also present a set of acoustic and linguistic features extracted
     * incorporates domain knowledge of clinical and machine learning experts
   * we benchmark our dataset with several baseline machine learning models that use this set of features